stephen-thornton/stephen-thornton.github.io/_miscellaneous/Prosperity.md

 ---

 ## Overview
 *Prosperity* is a 15-day trading challenge hosted by IMC Trading, a trading firm.
 The 15-day challenge is separated into 5 rounds, each of which lasts 72 hours.
 Within each round, teams compete in a pair of challenges – an *algorithmic* challenge, which involves noticing trends in markets and writing Python code to automate buying and selling of certain commodities, and a *manual* challenge, which involves submitting a single answer to a trading-based question.
 I focused on solving the manual challenges.
-My thought process and the outcomes are detailed below.
+My thought process and the outcomes are detailed throughout this page.

 # Round 1: Currency Exchange
 In Round 1, we were given the following table of currencies to trade, along with their corresponding exchange rates: